-4.2.3.2 Land Use
+5.4.3 Land Use

-The majority of the Plan area is developed urban use (refer to Figure 4.4).
+The majority of the Plan area is developed urban use, see Figure 5.4 below.
 There is an area of industrial use to the northwest of the town (indicated as 'construction sites' on Corine mapping), and a golf resort to the southeast (sports and leisure facilities).
 Otherwise the lands comprise a mix of arable and pasture uses.

-Figure 4.4: Corine Landcover (2018) (source EPA Maps)
+Figure 5.4: Corine Landcover 2018 (EPA)